tender meadows – 2025

 zine making – 3rd august

-make your own personal artist book. join writer Sarah Davy for this relaxed workshop. while sarah guides you through creative writing activities, and Lydia leads you in some simple and mindful collage and drawing exercises, you will create a unique and personal zine, or mini-artist book, inspired by the beauty of the wildflower meadow.
+participants made their own personal artist book with writer Sarah Davy in this relaxed workshop. sarah guided them through creative writing activities, and Lydia led some simple and mindful collage and drawing exercises, they created a unique and personal zine, or mini-artist book, inspired by the beauty of the wildflower meadow.

 location